april-org/april-ann/CHANGELIST.md

 Master branch unstable release
 ------------------------------

+- Added serialization to `parallel_foreach`, allowing to produce outputs which could be loaded by the caller process.
 - Declaration of `luatype` function as global, it wasn't.
 - Added BIND_STRING_CONSTANT to luabind, so it is possible to export C string constants to Lua.